nation3/law/Constitution.linked.md

 #) The Guardian Guild shall release funds from the stream, only after ensuring that the deliverables, as stated by the Contributor to the DAO, are indeed delivered.
 #) The Contributor might dispute the Guardian Guild’s judgment on the subject and take the matter to a Nested Court or to the Supreme Court.

+### Appointment of Guardian Guild members
+a) The DAO shall elect Guardian Guild members once a year on the [%Guardian Guild Elections Day].
+The DAO reserves the right to set a different date and frequency of elections during the first year of the Guardian Guild's existence.
+#) The DAO shall not elect or dismiss a Guardian Guild member arbitrarily.
+#) The DAO shall dismiss a Guardian Guild member in case of breach or finalization, as described in the Guardian Guild Contract.
+A new election shall be run to elect a new member to replace the dismissed one.

 ### Representation Powers
 The DAO may appoint Citizen(s) as Representatives of Nation3 in order to strengthen partnerships or diplomatic relations with other states or aligned projects.
 Any act of Representation shall be delimited to the scope determined by the DAO, and any actions taken by Representatives outside this scope shall be their individual responsibility.